 I'm a lauded speaker, teacher, and writer.
 I created a video training class for O’Reilly Media, I was the very first instructor at General Assembly Chicago, and have taught at General Assembly Denver, Columbia College Chicago, and Girl Develop It Denver/Boulder.

-I’ve spoken at conferences including SXSW Interactive (twice), WebVisions (twice), CreativeMornings, and UX STRAT.
-And for three years I co-hosted the podcast Designing Yourself with my friend Whitney Hess.
-Someday I’ll merge my love of public speaking with my knack for good puns and create a UX-based comedy routine.
-Someday!
+I was the organizer for World IA Day Denver in 2019, successfully returning this global event to my city.
+I’ve spoken at conferences including Design & Content, SXSW Interactive (twice), WebVisions (twice), CreativeMornings, and UX STRAT.
+And for three years I co-hosted the podcast Designing Yourself with Whitney Hess.

-I live in beautiful Denver, Colorado.
-I live here with my wife, son, and 2 dogs.
+I live in beautiful Denver, Colorado with my wife, son, and pooch.
 I don’t know how to ski.

 And now for all y'all who need something formal: